helm/charts/stable/horovod/README.md

 EOF
 ```

-For most cases, the overlay network impacts the horovod performance greatly, so we should apply `Host Network` solution.
+For most cases, the overlay network impacts the Horovod performance greatly, so we should apply `Host Network` solution.
 To run Horovod with Host Network and GPU, you can create `values.yaml` like below

 ```